Jeep Wrangler Certified Pre-Owned Warranty

 “The Wrangler is one of the more reliable Jeeps on account of its raw simplicity,” a local Jeep dealer told us.
 “Wranglers have fewer parts than Grand Cherokees, for example, and simple design means fewer issues.”

-But as much as we love Jeeps, “fewer” doesn’t necessarily mean “few.”
+Jeep Wranglers are not very reliable, according to recent data.
 In J.D.
-Power’s latest Vehicle Dependability Study, Jeep ranked 10th out of 30 brands overall, tied with Dodge and BMW.
-According to the data, Jeep vehicles suffered an average of 190 problems per 100 vehicles after three years of ownership, which was also the study average across brands.
+Power’s 2025 U.S. Vehicle Dependability Study, Jeep ranked No. 28 out of 30 brands overall.
+According to the data, Jeep vehicles suffered an average of 275 problems per 100 vehicles (PP100) after three years of ownership, compared to the study average of 202 PP100.

 The outlet also found that Wranglers from model years 2020, 2021 and 2022 tend to have more powertrain issues, which certainly places extra value on getting longer powertrain coverage with CPO.